-The program provides education in subjects such as animal husbandry, nursing, nutrition, animal handling, parasitology, hematology, microbiology, radiology, pharmacology, anesthesiology, dental prophylaxis, surgical assisting, office procedures and includes externships designed to give students practical, hands-on experience to build on skills learned in the classroom.
+The program provides education in subjects such as animal husbandry, nursing, nutrition, animal handling, parasitology, hematology, microbiology, radiology, pharmacology, anesthesiology, dental prophylaxis, surgical assisting, and office procedures.
+It includes externships designed to provide practical, hands-on experience to build on skills learned in the classroom.

 Program Learning Outcomes

 Upon successful completion of the program, students will be able to: